gatling/gatling/src/sphinx/quickstart.rst

     admins.inject(rampUsers(2) over (10 seconds))
   ).protocols(httpConf)

-Step 03: Dynamic values with Feeders
+Step 03: Use dynamic data with Feeders
 ------------------------------------

 We have set our simulation to run a bunch of users, but they all search for the same model.